-We have reviewed the accompanying individual balance sheets of ASMEDIA TECHNOLOGY INC. as at March 31, 2023 and 2022, and the related individual statements of comprehensive income, of changes in equity and of cash flows for the three-month periods then ended, and notes to the individual financial statements, including a summary of significant accounting policies.
+We have reviewed the accompanying individual balance sheets of ASMEDIA TECHNOLOGY INC. as at March 31, 2024 and 2023, and the related individual statements of comprehensive income, of changes in equity and of cash flows for the three months then ended, and notes to the individual financial statements, including a summary of material accounting policies.
 Management is responsible for the preparation and fair presentation of these individual financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Accounting Standard 34, "Interim Financial Reporting" that came into effect as endorsed by the Financial Supervisory Commission.
 Our responsibility is to express a conclusion on these individual financial statements based on our reviews.